50 Worst Health Mistakes You're Making

 Skipping social obligations in favor of staying home with Netflix might feel great at the time, but ultimately, it's bad for your heart.
 Loneliness and social isolation can increase a person's risk of having a heart attack, according to a study published in the journal Heart.
 People who reported poor social relationships had a 29 percent higher risk of coronary disease, and a 32 percent higher risk of stroke, than those with robust friendships.
 Why?
 Researchers believe loneliness increases chronic stress, a risk factor for heart disease.

-Recommendation: Make it part of your routine to hit the gym, develop hobbies, take classes, call or Skype with friends or family.
-If you’re feeling socially isolated or depressed, talk to your doctor about the best course of action.
+The Remedy Rx: Make it part of your routine to hit the gym, develop hobbies, take classes, call or Skype with friends or family.
+If you're feeling socially isolated or depressed, talk to your doctor about the best course of action.
 You might benefit from talk therapy too.

 You Drank Sugar-Sweetened Soda Today